 Because we often run into scheduling concerns and issues, I wanted to provide some information regarding class scheduling.
 Please review the information below.

-Beginning this year, the combination of classes our non-full-time students will need has changed.
 For any students who are NOT enrolled in dual enrollment full time, you must have a total of 6 classes between CHHS and the college in which you are enrolled.
 For example:

 1 DE class + 5 CHHS classes

 3 DE classes + 3 CHHS classes

 Full-time students typically take 4 classes a semester, which is typically 12-14 college credit hours per semester.
 Students are allowed to take up to 15 hours a semester.
 Anything over this would be at the student's expense.
 I personally recommend limiting classes to 4 per semester, especially if this is a student's first time taking college classes.

 The Perfect Schedule: Dual enrollment is not a guarantee of a perfect schedule.
 Colleges do not reserve spots for dual enrollment students, so students register for classes in the same way that regular college students do.
 Sometimes, desired classes are full or classes aren't offered at the time you prefer.
 Additionally, CHHS courses are not all offered every period of every day, and sometimes classes are full.
 We do our best to work with you to create a schedule that will best fit your needs, but we cannot guarantee classes will be offered when you need them.